paulog/basho_docs/source/riak/tutorials/little/concepts.md

 keywords: []
 ---

-Before we dig into the details of using Riak, we need a bit of front matter.

-## Database Models
+## The Landscape

+Before we understand where Riak sits in the spectrum of databases, it's good to have a little front matter.
+The existence of databases like Riak is the culmination of two things: accessible technology spuring more data requirements, and a gap in the existing database market.

-As we've seen steady improvements in technology, networks, virtualization, and reductions in cost, vast amounts of computing power and storage are now within the grasp of nearly anyone.
-Along with our increasingly interconnected world, this has spured an exponential growth of data, and a demand for more predictability and speed by increasingly savy users.
+First, as we've seen steady improvements in technology along with reductions in cost, vast amounts of computing power and storage are now within the grasp of nearly anyone.
+Along with our increasingly interconnected world caused by the web and shrinking, cheaper computers (like smartphones), this has spured an exponential growth of data, and a demand for more predictability and speed by increasingly savy users.

-Over the years, relational database management systems (RDBMS) had become fine tuned for certain use-cases like business intelligence, and technically tuned for things optimizing disk access, and squeezing performance out of single servers.
-In response to a changing world, and as cracks of in relational implementations became apparent, custom implementations arose in response to specific problems not originally envisioned by the relational DBs.
-These new databases are loosely called NoSQL, and Riak is of this ilk.
+Second, relational database management systems (RDBMS) had become fine tuned over the years for a set of use-cases like business intelligence.
+They were also technically tuned for things optimizing disk access, and squeezing performance out of single larger servers.
+Cheap commodity (or virtualized) servers made horizontal growth and increasingly attractive alternative for more organizations.
+As cracks in relational implementations became apparent, custom implementations arose in response to specific problems not originally envisioned by the relational DBs.

+These new databases are loosely called NoSQL, and Riak is of its ilk.

+### Database Models

 Modern database can be loosely grouped into the way they represent data.
-Althought I'm presenting 5 major types, these lines are often blurred--you can use some key/value stores as a document store, you can use a relational database to just store key/value data.
+Although I'm presenting 5 major types (the last 4 are considered NoSQL models), these lines are often blurred--you can use some key/value stores as a document store, you can use a relational database to just store key/value data.

   1. **Relational**.
 Traditional databases usually use SQL to model and query data.
     They are most useful for data which can be stored in a highly structured schema, yet